 Oftentimes, the biggest challenge universities will have with matching gift programs is simply getting the word out to alumni.

-To begin with, post matching gift reminders and updates frequently across your college’s social media platforms, especially Facebook, Twitter, and Instagram.
+- Social media.
+Post matching gift reminders and updates frequently across your college’s social media platforms, especially Facebook, Twitter, and Instagram.
 Keep social media messages short with key information about matching gifts, a simple but compelling image, and a link to your matching gift webpage.

+- Donation forms.
 Another best practice is to highlight matching gift opportunities on your university’s online donation forms.
 This can be done by adding a matching gift search tool to your online donation form that will catch a donor’s eye while they’re already filling it out.

 A matching gift search tool is an accessible way for your alumni to research their employer’s matching gift program without having to navigate off your university’s online donation form or website.

 Instead, your alumni will be able to generate matching gift results in a matter of minutes and easily double their donation at no extra cost!
 It’s a win-win situation for your alumni and university.
+And don’t forget to note your alumni’s employer and matching gift eligibility in their donor profile for future reference.

 Retain even more alumni donors by exploring our top recommendations for higher education fundraising tools.

 Takeaway: Skyrocket university fundraising by developing a matching gift program for alumni to effectively double their contributions through their employers.
+Need some help?
+Check out Double the Donation’s tools!

-Alumni are not only the legacy of your university, but also your go-to allies for ensuring your college has the appropriate funding and support to continue its success.
+Alumni are not only the legacy of your university but also your go-to allies for ensuring your college has the appropriate funding and support to continue its success.
 By applying these strategies, your university will have no trouble growing a multi-generational community of alumni fundraisers.

 For more information on university fundraising and prospect research, feel free to browse our top-quality resources: